karlstolley/hci/syllabus/_projects/project-01.md

     description: >
       Provide links to your project repository and live site on GitHub Pages.
 Include in your post two or three **specific** questions you’d like feedback on.
-    deadline: 2022-02-17
+    deadline: 2022-02-24
   - action: "Respond with substantive comments on at least three other student projects."
-    deadline: 2022-02-24
+    deadline: 2022-03-03
   - action: "Email Project One deliverables to Stolley."
     description: "Your email should include:"
     details: